Recreational and Park Facilities

 • The Kandanga swimming pool plant room was inundated by flood waters causing loss of plant and machinery.
 Jack Spicer Oval was subject to fast and deep flowing floodwaters, which caused damage to the playing surface, and destruction of fences.

-Funding Assistance provided through the jointly-funded Commonwealth-state Disaster Recovery Funding Arrangements and the Queensland Government’s Department of Tourism, Innovation and Sport grants.
+Funding Assistance provided through the Queensland Government’s Department of Tourism, Innovation and Sport grants.

 • The One Mile Sports complex was flooded in both the February and May flood events.
 The facility received damage to both the amenities block and playing fields.